rutkat/hilton-design/README.md

 7. I set the Hilton logo in the header to be a homepage link in case the user wants to restart.

+8. I'm aware that css flexbox could have been used for the entire page including the footer, but I chose to demonstrate my knowledge of media queries and absolute positioning.

 ## Available Scripts

 In the project directory, you can run: